-At night, on faultlines is a five-screen dance video installation; it is a performative work that focuses on the question of “home” in Istanbul, and beyond.
+At night, on faultlines is a five-screen dance film installation; it is a performative work that focuses on the question of “home” in Istanbul, and beyond.

 The many lives that live, endure, persevere and fail in the cities we inhabit — cities that sits on fault lines, both geographically as well as metaphorically with the weight of the past, as well as the ongoing political, social, economical, and ecological strifes.